 A word about vaping

 In July 2016, Public Health England published advice for employers on vaping entitled Use of E-cigarettes in Public Places and Workplaces.
 Advice to Inform Evidence-based Policy Making.
-The advice said that e-cigarettes were understood to be much better for smokers than cigarettes and, in contrast to the known harm from exposure to second-hand smoke, there was at that time no evidence of harm from second-hand e-cigarette vapour and the risks were likely to be extremely low.
+The advice says that e-cigarettes are understood to be “significantly safer” for smokers than tobacco-based cigarettes and, in contrast to the known harm from exposure to second-hand smoke, the risks to health from exposure to second-hand e-cigarette vapour are likely to be “extremely low”.

-Recent calls for caution on what has been described as “the rush to embrace vaping” have been made by in a statement from the Chartered Institute of Environmental Health (CIEH) and the House of Commons Science and Technology Committee in another report on vaping.
+Calls for caution on what has been described as “the rush to embrace vaping” have also been made by the Chartered Institute of Environmental Health (CIEH) and the House of Commons Science and Technology Committee in another report on vaping.

 Stop smoking programmes can be life changing for successful employees.
 Catherine McCabe, 49, a receptionist at Lambeth Town Hall in Brixton, managed to quit a 36-year smoking habit with the support of the stop smoking team at Guys and St Thomas’ NHS Foundation Trust.